kirstenstark/typing_RTs_JS/README.md

 ### Implementations
 We computed our [experiment](add-link-to-preprint-here) in SoSciSurvey.
 [Here](https://github.com/kirstenstark/typing_RTs_JS/tree/master/implementation) you can find the relevant code bits of the main experimental task, including the timing of picture presentation and the function presented above.

-Adding a jsPsych implementation is planned.
+Adding a cross-platform JavaScript implementation is planned.

 <img src="https://github.com/kirstenstark/typing_RTs_JS/blob/master/pictures/example_potato.png" width="300">